Sequential Subspace Noise Injection Prevents Accuracy Collapse in Certified Unlearning: Acknowledgements

 \section{Acknowledgements}

-Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council (ERC).
+We gratefully acknowledge funding from the European Research Council (ERC) under the Horizon Europe Framework Programme (HORIZON) for proposal number 101170430 CollectiveMinds.
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
-This work is supported by ERC grant CollectiveMinds (Project 101170430).
 The authors would like to thank Anastasia Koloskova for helpful discussions.